Scroll back to top

 • Uniparental disomy detection

-• Turnaround time of 2-6 weeks, STAT option of <2 weeks available
+• Turnaround time of 6-8 weeks

 Genome